ALHA is the umbrella group for local history and archaeology societies in Bristol, Bath, South Gloucestershire and North Somerset.

-We hope the redesign will make the site easier to use and navigate, and will make it easier for us to show more news and add pages as needed.
+We hope the redesign will make the site easier to use and navigate, and will make it simpler for us to show more news and add pages as needed.
 There is a new section for ALHA publications, and better links to our members’ own websites.
-If you spot any errors of omissions, please advise the webmaster.
+If you spot any errors or omissions, please advise the webmaster.

 At our AGM at Marshfield on Tuesday 18 October, we shall be launching two new booklets.
 The publication price of each is £3.50, but you can order in advance at the special price of £2.95 each or £5.75 for the two.
-Prices include postage, and an order form will be available shortly.
+Prices include postage.
+Click for an order form.

 Full details of the varied programme of events at Winterbourne Medieval Barn during 2016 can be found at www.winterbournebarn.org.uk.
 Events include basket-

 Held on Saturday 16 July from 2 to 5, this event runs alongside the village Flower Show, with a vintage bus running between the two sites.
 Admission free.
 Further information available soon.

 Banwell Society of Archaeology are organising a coach trip to this exhibition on Thursday 18 August.
 The coach will pick up in Banwell, Locking and Weston super Mare.
 Details can be found at www.banwellarchaeology.co.uk, or e-

 Click for details of the exhibitions, tours, walks and other activities taking place in Bristol in future weeks and months.